 Once the transactions are validated, the block is added to a “chain,” providing a transparent record of the transaction.
 A transaction in which a cryptocurrency is tendered is typically completed in 10 to 15 minutes.
 In that sense, it is more comparable to a banking transaction than a credit card transaction, which takes place in seconds.

 This makes cryptocurrencies more difficult to regulate than traditional currency or financial products, though we expect to see increasing regulation from jurisdictions around the world.
-The SEC, CTFC and other regulatory bodies are currently in the process of transforming the rules to support this new asset class.
-Recent statements by SEC Chairman Jay Clayton, among others suggest that this process is set to continue.
+The U.S. Securities and Exchange Commission (SEC), the Commodity Futures Trading Commission (CFTC), and other regulatory bodies are currently in the process of transforming the rules to support this new asset class.
+Recent statements by the chair of the SEC, Jay Clayton, among others suggest that this process is set to continue.

 As the scope and volume of regulation increases, we expect to see prices fluctuate in response.
-Therefore, a key risk of investing in cryptocurrencies today is that that new regulation could greatly impact that value of your investment.
+Therefore, a key risk of investing in cryptocurrencies today is that new regulations could greatly affect the value of your investment.

-Currently, the most enforced area of cryptocurrencies is in ICOs.
+Currently, the most enforced area of cryptocurrencies is in initial coin offerings (ICOs).
 The SEC has taken an active approach to making sure ICOs follow standard securities offering processes.
 Additionally, it is actively looking for Ponzi schemes in this space as well as other fraud.
 Even though we see regular action against frauds in the ICO space, this is by no means an assurance that every ICO is following U.S. law.

 In keeping with increased regulation and investor interest, we are seeing traditional financial products being developed that offer investors exposure to cryptocurrencies.
-These products include exchange traded funds (ETFs) and other derivatives traded on national exchanges like the CBOE and CME.
+These products include exchange-traded funds (ETFs) and other derivatives traded on national exchanges like the Chicago Board Options Exchange (CBOE) and the Chicago Mercantile Exchange (CME).
 The SEC has recently voiced significant concern with some of these products and the future for these offerings is unclear.

 - If you are running a trading operation and an unscrupulous trader moves coins into his own wallet and not the corporate wallet, there is little you can do to get them back